nixworks/public/news/2016/05/11/README.md

 ##### Impeachment process against Dilma Rousseff
 ### [The Federal Senate of Brazil debates whether to suspend and impeach President Dilma Rousseff for allegedly breaching budget rules.
 The President's allies are not optimistic about the Senate vote. ](/news/2016/05/11/the-federal-senate-of-brazil-debates-whether-to-suspend-and-impeach-president-dilma-rousseff-for-allegedly-breaching-budget-rules-the-presi.md)
-_Context: Impeachment process against Dilma Rousseff, Brazil, president, Senate, Dilma Rousseff_
+_Context: president, Senate, Impeachment process against Dilma Rousseff, Dilma Rousseff, Brazil_

 ##### Recognition of same-sex unions in Italy
 ### [The Italian Parliament gives final approval to legislation recognizing civil unions of same-sex couples. ](/news/2016/05/11/the-italian-parliament-gives-final-approval-to-legislation-recognizing-civil-unions-of-same-sex-couples.md)